xinwenfu/Get-Started-With-ESP32-OTA/README.md

   - native_ota_example
   - simple_ota_example

-But really, we only need the hello_world example since all other examples are part of the Espressif IoT Development Framework (esp-idf) already installed.
-But go ahead to download all examples in this repository so that you get the hello_world example easily.
-If interested, please refer to the [original OTA example docs](https://github.com/espressif/esp-idf/tree/master/examples/system/ota).

 #### Bridged Adapter for Ubuntu
 Before you move forward, make sure the provided Ubuntu VM uses the bridged adapter so that it will get an IP, which will be in the same subnet of our IoT kit.
 Here is how you configure it:
 * VirtualBox Manager -> Ubuntu IoT -> Settings -> Network -> Adapter 1 -> Bridged Adapter